 29. Visit Sameba

 One of the coolest landmarks in Batumi is the Holy Trinity Church on top of the hill.
 It is a little bit of a drive uphill but the views are amazing and so is the church itself.
 Great spot to see the sunset!

 30. Find a restaurant with Live Music

 Georgians know how to sing and in some upscale restaurants you will find a singer performing.
 Totally worth it believe me!
-I can recommend going to Deliria.
+I can recommend going to Deliria Restaurant.
 Not only a super homey atmosphere and good food also a great live singing performance.